+Example 2

-Patient admitted to hospital with a pressure injury of the left heel - stage II.
-During the admission the patient develops a pressure injury on the right heel - also stage II
+nitted to hospital with a pressure injury of t admission the patient develops a pressure

 Code: HADX

 L89.17 Pressure injury stage II - heel No

 L89.17 Pressure injury stage II - heel Yes

-Published: Irish Coding Standards V9B2018 January 2018

-Reason for Standard: ICS 0025 allows for duplication of codes when one is HADx and the other is not a same site and stage.
+Published: Irish Coding Standards V9B2018 January 2018 Effective From: January 2018 Reason for Standard: ICS 0025 allows for duplication of codes when one is HADx and the other is not a HADx.

-HADx.
 This is the only reason where duplication of diagnoses codes is permitted.
-January 2020 - example added to show double coding for pressure injuries of

-January 2020 in version 1.2 to update the place of occurrence code in example 1 for 10^{th} edition.
-Standard Updated
+Standard Updated: January 2020 - example added to show double coding for pressure injuries of same site and stage.
+Standard Updated January 2020 in version 1.2 to update the place of occurrence code in example 1 for 10 th edition.